HemmeligOrg/Hemmelig.app/README.md

 ## Self-hosting

-If you do not trust https://hemmelig.app, or you want to hide it from the public Internet.
-Hemmelig is available as a Docker image for self-hosting.
-Here is the bare minimum of running Hemmelig.
+If you have to follow some sort of compliance, and have to self-host, https://hemmelig.app is available as a docker image.
+The following is the bare minimum to run the docker image.

 ```bash
 # To use this image you need a redis database enabled.